How to Plan a Trip to Rakahanga

 How Do I Get to Rakahanga?

 The only way to get to Rakahanga is by boat from Manihiki.
-Flights can be taken to Manihiki from Rarotonga.
+Flights are available to Manihiki from Rarotonga.
 Learn more about how to get to Rakahanga in the “How to Get to Rakahanga” section below.

 What is the Population of Rakahanga?